Submissions for in-person conferences are currently closed. Submissions for the 2020 Virtual Conference closed at midnight, CDT, June 8, 2020.

-Program Coordinator for the WSSA 2016 Conference
+Program Chair for the WSSA 2020 Conference

 When submitting a proposal for a WSSA Conference, you will need:

-- Title of paper or panel
+Title of paper, panel, or roundtable

-- Section name and/or coordinator
+Section name and/or Section Coordinator's name

 This section adds to a commitment of multidisciplinary and interdisciplinary academic excellence by highlighting Contemporary theories and research of African and African Americans.
 Scholarly discussions are presented on academic, social, economic, and historical issues that impact the African and African American experience in the United States.
 We accept contributions from any discipline that facilitates intellectual discussion on the history, culture, religion, politics, economics, arts, sociology, health, and the Diaspora of peoples of African descent as developed from experiences in both the old and new worlds.